What is the Soroptimist mission?

 As written in the SIA Bylaws, Section 5.02 Entitlements: (a) All members whose participation meets the requirements set by the club bylaws may hold office, speak, make motions, and vote.
 Clubs shall not require attendance at meetings as a condition of retaining membership in the club.

-What programs are Soroptimist clubs required to participate in?
+Q: What programs are Soroptimist clubs required to participate in?

-Currently, there are no program requirements at the federation level.
+A: Currently, there are no program requirements at the federation level.
 Participation in SIA’s signature project, the Soroptimist Women’s Opportunity Awards, is strongly urged.
 This award was established to assist women with primary financial responsibility for their families to obtain the skills training and education necessary to improve their employment status and standard of living for themselves and their family.
 When clubs participate in SIA programs, they become part of an international effort to improve the lives of women and girls.